TorchLean: Formalizing Neural Networks in Lean: Numerical Semantics

-\textbf{Motivation from Flocq.} Our design is inspired by Flocq, a mature Roq library for reasoning about floating-point arithmetic.
-Flocq cleanly separates (i) the \emph{format} (which numbers are representable: radix, exponent bounds, subnormals) from (ii) the \emph{rounding operator} (how an exact real result is mapped to a representable value), and it provides theorem infrastructure for compositional error bounds. \cite{boldo2011flocq} We adopt this same separation because neural-network verification needs both: \emph{(a)} theorem-friendly “round-on-$\mathbb{R}$” models to state and compose numerical error envelopes, and \emph{(b)} executable, bit-level semantics to make corner cases (NaNs, signed zeros, overflow) concrete when running end-to-end demos and checkers.
+\textbf{Motivation from Flocq.} Our design is inspired by Flocq, a mature Coq library for reasoning about floating-point arithmetic.
+Flocq cleanly separates (i) the \emph{format} (which numbers are representable: radix, exponent bounds, subnormals) from (ii) the \emph{rounding operator} (how an exact real result is mapped to a representable value), and it provides theorem infrastructure for compositional error bounds (\citealp{boldo2011flocq}).
+We adopt this same separation because neural network verification needs both: \emph{(a)} theorem-friendly ``round-on-$\mathbb{R}$'' models to state and compose numerical error envelopes, and \emph{(b)} executable, bit-level semantics to make corner cases (NaNs, signed zeros, overflow) concrete when running full demos and checkers.

-\paragraph{Why we implement \emph{both} (bit-level and round-on-$\mathbb{R}$).} These layers serve different proof/verification needs: \emph{bit-level execution} (\texttt{IEEE32Exec}) is ideal for making “what happens on Float32?” concrete in checkers and demos, including edge cases (NaNs, signed zeros) that real analysis ignores; \emph{round-on-$\mathbb{R}$ models} (\texttt{FP32}/\texttt{NF}) are ideal for theorem statements and compositional error envelopes because they expose the rounding operator as a mathematical object that can be bounded and composed (in the style of Flocq). \cite{boldo2011flocq} Together, they let us support both the verification community (explicit executable semantics) and the floating-point proof community (compositional rounding/error reasoning) under a single semantic umbrella.
+\paragraph{Why we implement \emph{both} (bit-level and round-on-$\mathbb{R}$).} These layers serve different proof/verification needs: \emph{bit-level execution} (\texttt{IEEE32Exec}) is ideal for making ``what happens on Float32?'' concrete in checkers and demos, including edge cases (NaNs, signed zeros) that real analysis ignores; \emph{round-on-$\mathbb{R}$ models} (\texttt{FP32}/\texttt{NF}) are ideal for theorem statements and compositional error envelopes because they expose the rounding operator as a mathematical object that can be bounded and composed (in the style of Flocq (\citealp{boldo2011flocq})).
+Together, they let us support both the verification community (explicit executable semantics) and the floating-point proof community (compositional rounding/error reasoning) under a single semantic umbrella.

-\textbf{Lean-specific note (why opacity matters).} Because Lean’s runtime floats are not encoded in the logic, the kernel cannot reduce or reason about them without additional axioms; in particular, floating-point operations are implemented externally (and thus are not definitionally equal to any mathematical model inside Lean).
-This is why \TorchLean{} separates “fast execution” from “proved semantics” and makes the trust boundary explicit in both the main text and Table~\ref{tab:trust-semantics}.
+\textbf{Lean-specific note (why opacity matters).} Because Lean's runtime floats are not encoded in the logic, the kernel cannot reduce or reason about them without additional axioms; in particular, floating-point operations are implemented externally (and thus are not definitionally equal to any mathematical model inside Lean).
+This is why \TorchLean{} separates ``fast execution'' from ``proved semantics'' and makes the trust boundary explicit in both the main text and Table~\ref{tab:trust-semantics}.